Daya8686/Java-interview-question-random-asked-in-ChatGPT/How to sort each string in array of string using Java 8?.md

-# How to sort each string in array of string using Java 8?
+# How to sort each string in array of strings using Java 8?

 ### Sort Strings with String array
 ```java